junglok/tem-docs/docs/faqs/faq.md

 #### **How to upgrade (or downgrade) to the specific version of cryosparc softwares?**

-??? question "How to upgrade (or downgrade) to the specific version of cryosparc softwares?"
+??? note "How to upgrade (or downgrade) to the specific version of cryosparc softwares?"

     The following update guides summarize the procedure for cryosparc’s master and worker software updates.
 For more details, please refer to [https://guide.cryosparc.com/setup-configuration-and-management/software-updates](https://guide.cryosparc.com/setup-configuration-and-management/software-updates).